shimaore/entertaining-crib/README.md

 - `per`: duration used for tariffs, defaults to 60 meaning all prices are expressed as "per minute" (even though computations use the `time` parameters, for example "per second starting with the first second").
 - `currency`: invoicing currency
 - `name`: names of the rating table in different locales.
+- `ready`: if false, the rating table can still be edited, but not used as a tariff; if true, the rating table can no longer be edited, but it may be used as a tariff.

 The `configuration` record is copied in the rated CDR in the field `configuration`.